fvates/re-frame/Privacy.md

 - Apple's Terms and Conditions: The Re-Frame app may provide links to Apple's Terms and Conditions for users' reference.
 Please note that these terms and conditions are governed by Apple Inc.'s policies, and I do not have control over or responsibility for their content or practices.
 Users are encouraged to review Apple's Privacy Policy and Terms and Conditions when accessing these links.
 - Rating page of the App Store

-Users should exercise caution and review the privacy policies and terms of any third-party websites they visit through the Mindr app's settings.
+Users should exercise caution and review the privacy policies and terms of any third-party websites they visit through the Re-Frame app's settings.
 I am not responsible for the content, privacy policies, or practices of these third-party websites or services.

 # Changes to this Privacy Policy
 Any updates to this Privacy Policy will be communicated to users through in-app information.